-Average Time to Reclassification and its Association with Race/Ethnicity and Income
+Average Time to Reclassification and Its Association With Race/Ethnicity and Income

-In Table 1, approximately 20% of the full sample included students classified as EL at some point between kindergarten and fifth-grade.
-Within this population, students took an average of 1,192 days to be reclassified, about 3.2 years, and an average of 2.6 years when time was recoded into whole years (e.g., '0' if days to reclassify was less than 365, '1' if days to reclassify was greater than 365 and less than 730, etc.).
+In Table 1, approximately 20% of the full sample included students classified as EL at some point between kindergarten and fifth grade.
+Within this population, students took an average of 1,192 days to be reclassified, about 3.2 years, and an average of 2.6 years when time was recoded into whole years (e.g., "0" if days to reclassify was less than 365, "1" if days to reclassify was greater than 365 and less than 730).
 The median number of days until reclassification, however, was 1,010.
-Students who were reclassified earlier (i.e., less than the mean, 1,192 days or less) were more likely to be identified as gifted, less likely to be FRPLeligible, and less likely to be Hispanic.
+Students who were reclassified earlier (i.e., less than the mean, 1,192 days or less) were more likely to be identified as gifted, less likely to be FRPL eligible, and less likely to be Hispanic.
 However, early- and late-exit ELs featured similar proportions of Asian and Black students (see Table 1).

-Additionally, Table 5 shows the correlations between time to EL exit and other covariates.
+In addition, Table 7 shows the correlations between time to EL exit and other covariates.
 The negative correlation between time to EL exit and gifted identification (r = -.22) indicated that ELs who were reclassified more quickly were more likely to be identified as gifted.
 Time to reclassification and third-grade academic achievement were also negatively related (r = -.38 for math and -.44 for reading), indicating that students who exited EL earlier tended to score higher on state achievement tests.
 Time to exit was positively correlated with FRPL status (r = .16), indicating that FRPL-eligible students tended to exit EL more slowly than non-FRPL students (Cohen's d = -.48).

-The multilevel regression analyses examined the independent contributions of each of these variables in explaining time to EL exit (see Table 6).
-Model 1c, the model containing all student level covariates, exhibited the best fit.
-Notice that in Models 1d and 1e, which include the full set of school and district covariates, only one of the school covariates was statistically significant (group mean centered school reading achievement).
-However, the 3rd grade math and reading achievement variables were grand mean centered in Model 1c; therefore, the student grand mean centered reading achievement variable accounted for the both within and between school variance in mathematics and reading achievement.
+The multilevel regression analyses examined the independent contributions of each of these variables in explaining time to EL exit (see Table 8).
+Model 1c, the model containing all student-level covariates, exhibited the best fit.
+Notice that in Models 1d and 1e, which include the full set of school and district covariates, only one of the school covariates was statistically significant (group-mean centered school reading achievement).
+However, the third-grade math and reading achievement variables were grand-mean centered in Model 1c; therefore, the student grand-mean centered reading achievement variable accounted for the both within and between school variance in mathematics and reading achievement.

-In Model 1c, After controlling for FRPL status and race/ethnicity, students with higher math (γ{600} =-.016) and reading achievement (γ{700} =-.031) tended to exit EL more quickly.
-After controlling for 3rd grade mathematics and reading achievement, race/ethnicity (Black γ{100} = 0.14; Hispanic, γ{200} = 0.19; Asian γ{300} = 0.44) and FRPL status (γ{500} = 0.22) positively predicted students' time to reclassification (p < .001).
-In other words, Asian, Hispanic, Black, and FRPL students were slower to exit EL programs than reference students of equal academic ability.
-However, on average, Asians had higher average math and reading scores than students from all other racial/ethnic groups.
-In the models without academic achievement, Asians left EL programs at equal rates, as compared to White students ($\gamma{300} = 0.10$, p = .289 in Model 1b).
-After controlling for academic achievement, Asian students exited EL more slowly ($\gamma{300} = 0.437$, p < .001 in Model 1c).
+In Model 1c, after controlling for FRPL status and race/ethnicity, students with higher math ( $\gamma{600} = -0.016$ ) and reading achievement ( $\gamma{700} = -0.031$ ) tended to exit EL more quickly.
+After controlling for third-grade mathematics and reading achievement, race/ethnicity (Black, $\gamma{100} = 0.14$ ; Hispanic, $\gamma{200} = 0.19$ ; Asian, $\gamma{300} = 0.44$ ) and FRPL status ( $\gamma{500} = 0.22$ ) positively predicted students' time to reclassification (p < .001).
+In other words, Asian, Hispanic, Black and FRPL students were slower to exit EL programs than reference students of equal academic ability.
+However, on average, Asians had higher average math and reading scores than students from all other racial/